 At Cornell, Kudva is the senior associate dean for academic affairs; house professor and dean at Becker House, a living-learning residential community; and co-chair of the AAP Council for Diversity & Inclusion.
 She serves as faculty affiliate of the South Asia Program, a fellow of the Atkinson Center for a Sustainable Future, and as a field member for public affairs, Asian studies, development sociology, and visual studies.
 Prior to joining Cornell in 2001, Kudva worked as a consultant to public planning agencies in the San Francisco Bay area, and as an architect in India and Europe.

-Kudva received her Dip.Arch. from the school of architecture at Ahmedabad, India, in 1989 and her M.Arch./M.C.P. and Ph.D. from the University of California–Berkeley in 2001.
+Kudva received her Dip.Arch. from the School of Architecture CEPT at Ahmedabad, India, in 1989; and her M.Arch./M.C.P. and Ph.D. from the University of California–Berkeley in 2001.